jyc/indoor-wiki/README.md

 and OCaml as a platform for web development.
-It's also using it to experiment with how I think OCaml projects should be in terms of style, organization, and infrastructure (e.g. the `mk` script).
+It's also using it to experiment with how I think OCaml projects should be in terms of style, organization, and infrastructure (e.g. the `car` script).

 You end up with pages that look like this: